-Bid Management: Review ad schedule and apply new modifiers
+Review ad schedule and apply new bid adjustments

-Reviewing when your ads actually convert can be a great exercise.
+Reviewing the time of day and day of the week your ads actually convert can be a great exercise.

 Especially for larger geographical areas, like the US, reviewing your geographical performance – even as an ecommerce store – and applying bid adjustments or entirely pausing areas can be a powerful Google Ads optimization strategy.